 - Drink a glass of cold water or fruit juice

-It's not unusual to feel anxious and have trouble sleeping either.
-Eventually those initial feelings will wear off and you'll go through something of a honeymoon period.
-You'll feel a LOT better as your mood improves, your energy returns and the cravings die down a little.
+It's not unusual to feel anxious and have trouble sleeping during the withdrawal period either.
+Eventually those feelings will wear off and you'll go through something of a honeymoon period.
+You'll feel a lot better as your mood improves, your energy returns and the cravings die down a little.

 The "second slump"

 The second slump may hit just when you think you're out of the woods.
 Sometimes it'll bring flu-like symptoms with it and you might feel tired and irritable.
 Those cravings you thought were long gone may rear their ugly heads again so it's important to stand your ground until things calm down.